aarhusstadsarkiv/digiarch/README.md

   Set files' action to "convert".

-  The --outputs option may be omitted when using the "copy" tool.
+  The --output option may be omitted when using the "copy" tool.

   To lock the file(s) after editing them, use the --lock option.